RaulCote/time-travel/readme.md

     - url photo

 **event detail. where user can add it to his/her own**
-- GET /:id
+- GET /events/:id
   - renders:    events/:id (the event detail page).
   - includes the list of attendees
   - attend button if user not attending yet
   - if i am the user that creates the event i would have a button to edit
+  - validation: no log in redirects -> "/"

-- POST /:id/attend
+- POST events/:id/attend
   - redirects:   /user/profile/events
   - body: (empty - the user is already stored in the session)

+**profile. user profile (description and attending events)**
+- GET /profile/me
+  - renders:   user/profile/me
+  - validation: no log in redirects -> "/"

 ## Models